broodwork/raystack/README.md

 ## Universal ORM Usage

-Cotlette ORM automatically detects whether you're in a synchronous or asynchronous context and works accordingly.
+Cotlette ORM automatically detects the mode based on your database URL configuration and works accordingly.
 No need for separate sync/async methods!

 ### Basic CRUD Operations
 ```python